droidengineer/ontology/README.md

 ## trpg-compare
 An ontology capturing the essential elements in a TRPG that would allow a level of comparison.

+## trpg-economy
+An ontology to describe internal economies in a TRPG as first defined by Doris Jormans and his Machinations framework.

 ## battledroids
 An integrated ontology and taxonomy describing the domain of the electronics building and microcontroller programming game BattleDroids.